cargomail-org/grip/README.md

 ## Client to Resource Server Authentication

-I addition to using [mTLS Certificate-Bound Access Tokens](https://www.rfc-editor.org/rfc/rfc8705#name-mutual-tls-client-certifica), it is recommended to use one of the following means of proving ownership of the client identifier:
+In addition to using [mTLS Certificate-Bound Access Tokens](https://www.rfc-editor.org/rfc/rfc8705#name-mutual-tls-client-certifica), it is recommended to use one of the following means of proving ownership of the client identifier:

 1. [DNS TXT](https://github.com/cargomail-org/identity-propagation-and-assertions-protocol/blob/main/images/identity_propagation_flow_dns_txt.svg)
 2. [WebFinger](https://github.com/cargomail-org/identity-propagation-and-assertions-protocol/blob/main/images/identity_propagation_flow_webfinger.svg)